SMJNayeem/aws-vpc-controller/README.md

 ## Basic Terms

-- **Kubernetes**: An open-source container orchestration platform for automating deployment, scaling, and management of containerized applications.
+- **Kubernetes and Its Role**: Kubernetes is an open-source container orchestration tool that automates the deployment, scaling, and management of containerized applications.
+It manages multiple "nodes" (container hosts) within a system known as a cluster, running various applications or microservices.
+Inside a cluster, objects such as Pods, Services, and Deployments are created and managed.

-- **Controller**: In Kubernetes, a controller is a control loop that watches the state of your cluster, then makes or requests changes where needed.
+- **Controller and Control Loop**: In Kubernetes, a controller is a control loop that continuously monitors the state of specific Kubernetes objects and makes changes to ensure the desired state is maintained.
+For example, a Deployment controller ensures a certain number of Pods are always running.
+Controllers, typically written in Golang, interact with the Kubernetes API server to manage these objects through API calls.

-- **Custom Resource Definition (CRD)**: Allows you to define custom resources in Kubernetes.
-- **Kubebuilder**: A framework for building Kubernetes APIs using custom resource definitions (CRDs).
-- **AWS VPC**: Amazon Virtual Private Cloud, a virtual network dedicated to your AWS account.
-- **Kind**: A tool for running local Kubernetes clusters using Docker containers as "nodes".
+- **Custom Resources (CR) and Custom Resource Definitions (CRDs)**: Kubernetes extends beyond built-in objects like Pods and Services by allowing users to define custom objects using Custom Resources (CRs).
+A Custom Resource Definition (CRD) defines the schema and API for these custom objects.
+CRDs add new types to the Kubernetes API, enabling users to create and manage non-standard resources.
+In this project, the VPC Custom Resource is a CRD used to manage AWS VPCs directly from Kubernetes.

+- **Kubebuilder and the Operator Pattern**: Kubebuilder is a framework for building and managing Kubernetes APIs.
+It simplifies the process of creating CRDs and controllers.
+Using the Operator pattern, Kubebuilder creates an operator, a specialized controller that manages custom resources.

+    The Operator pattern allows the inclusion of custom logic within Kubernetes clusters, automating the management of complex resources.
+In this project, the VPC controller acts as an operator that monitors VPC Custom Resources and manages AWS VPCs accordingly.

+- ***AWS VPC and Interaction with It**: Amazon Virtual Private Cloud (VPC) is a virtual network that provides a private cloud environment within an AWS account.
+With VPCs, users can configure subnets, routing tables, internet gateways, and more.
+The VPC controller interacts with AWS services through the AWS SDK, making API calls to create, update, or delete VPCs based on the defined CRs.

 ## Architecture Overview

 ![Architecture Overview](<images/Screenshot from 2024-10-15 00-30-02.png>)

-This diagram illustrates the high-level architecture of the AWS VPC Controller:

-1. The AWS VPC Controller runs within a Kubernetes cluster.
+The project deploys the VPC controller within a Kubernetes cluster.
+It watches over AWS VPC Custom Resources and performs necessary actions.
+Below is a high-level overview of the process:

+**Running the VPC Controller**:
-2. It watches for changes to VPC Custom Resources.
+The VPC controller runs on a node within the Kubernetes cluster, watching for events related to VPC Custom Resources.

+**Monitoring Custom Resource Changes**:
+Whenever a VPC Custom Resource is created or updated, the Kubernetes API server notifies the VPC controller about the changes.

+**Interaction with AWS SDK**:
-3. When changes are detected, it interacts with AWS using the AWS SDK to create, update, or delete VPCs.
+After detecting changes, the controller uses the AWS SDK to make the appropriate API calls to create, update, or delete VPCs.

-4. Users interact with the system by creating, updating, or deleting VPC Custom Resources using kubectl.
+**Updating the Custom Resource Status**:
+The controller updates the status of the VPC Custom Resource with the current state of the AWS VPC, providing visibility to users.

 ## System Flow and Dependencies

 ![System Flow and Dependencies](<images/Screenshot from 2024-10-15 00-30-21.png>)

-This sequence diagram shows the flow of operations and dependencies in the system:
+1. User Creates or Updates a VPC CR using kubectl:

-1. The user applies a VPC Custom Resource (CR) using kubectl.
+The user applies a VPC Custom Resource (CR) using kubectl.
+This action sends the resource information to the Kubernetes API server.

+2. API Server Notifies the VPC Controller:
-2. The Kubernetes API Server receives the CR and notifies the VPC Controller.
+The API server triggers the VPC controller when a change in the VPC Custom Resource is detected.

+3. VPC Controller Executes the Task via AWS SDK:
-3. The VPC Controller processes the CR and uses the AWS SDK to interact with AWS.
+The controller processes the event and makes the necessary AWS API calls to create, update, or delete a VPC.

-4. AWS creates or updates the VPC as requested.
+4. AWS Responds with Status Information:
+AWS sends back the VPC creation or update status, which is captured by the controller.

+5. Controller Updates the VPC CR's Status:
-5. The VPC Controller updates the status of the CR with the results from AWS.
+Based on the AWS response, the controller updates the status of the VPC Custom Resource in Kubernetes.

+6. User Checks Updated Status via kubectl:
-6. The user can see the updated status of their VPC CR.
+The user can now view the updated status of the VPC Custom Resource using kubectl.

+## Kubernetes, CRDs, and Controllers: A Deeper Analysis

+Kubernetes efficiently manages customized objects, and the system leverages CRDs and controllers to automate deployments.
+Using a CRD, new types of objects can be defined to meet the specific needs of the application.

+**Controller Logic and Event Handling**:
+A controller's primary role is to react to events captured from the Kubernetes API server and apply the appropriate logic.
+In Kubernetes, controllers follow a reactive pattern, only executing tasks when an event occurs.
+For example, when a VPC CR is updated, the controller uses the AWS SDK to make necessary changes to the VPC.

+**Why the Operator Pattern is Ideal for This Project**:

+- Automated Provisioning: The VPC controller can automatically provision AWS VPCs based on the defined custom resources.

+- Cluster-Level Scaling: The controller can scale itself within the Kubernetes cluster and handle multiple VPC operations efficiently.

+- Versatility: With a custom controller, multiple AWS services can be integrated into the Kubernetes environment.

+Thus, the combination of Kubernetes, CRDs, controllers, and the Operator pattern transforms the system into a robust, scalable platform for managing AWS VPCs efficiently.

 ## Prerequisites